I. General - Scope

 IV.
 Delivery, Delivery Time

-3. Our liability in the event of default is determined in Section VI.
+3. Our liability in the event of default is determined in Section VII.

 1. Statutory provisions shall apply for the rights of the Customer on account of material defects and defects of title, unless otherwise specified hereinafter.
 Statutory special provisions shall remain unaffected in all instances of unprocessed merchandise being delivered to a consumer even if such consumer has further processed the merchandise (supplier regress in accordance with Section 478 BGB).

-3. If the delivered item is defective, we can at first decide whether we provide a supple-mentary performance by eliminating the defect (improvement) or by delivering a fault-less item (replacement).
-Our right to refuse the selected kind of supplementary perfor-mance under the statutory conditions remains unaffected.
+3. If the delivered item is defective, we can at first decide whether we provide a supplementary performance by eliminating the defect (improvement) or by delivering a faultless item (replacement).
+Our right to refuse the selected kind of supplementary performance under the statutory conditions remains unaffected.
+The supplementary performance does not include the removal of the defective item or the re-assembly if we were not originally obliged to assemble it.

-6. Claims on the part of the Customer for damages or compensation for wasted expenses shall exist only in accordance with Section VI. and shall in all other respects be exclud-ed.
+6. Claims on the part of the Customer for damages or compensation for wasted expenses shall exist only in accordance with Section VII. and shall in all other respects be excluded.

 2. We shall be liable for damage - regardless of its legal basis - in the event of intent and gross negligence.
 In the event of slight negligence we shall only be liable for